-Introduction to organization and direction of sales programs.
-Emphasis on formulation of strategic sales programs, involving personal selling activities and integration of sales efforts with other marketing elements of the firm, implementation of sales programs, selection of appropriate sales personnel, designing and implementing sales policies and procedures, evaluation and control of sales force performance.
+Introduction to organization and direction of sales programs, involving personal selling activities and integration of sales efforts with other marketing elements of the firms, implementation of sales programs, selection of appropriate sales personnel, designing and implementing sales policies and procedures, evaluation and control of sales force performance.
 Prerequisite: BUS 244.